 You more than likely won’t recognize your water heater is going bad until you experience cold water coming from your showerhead.
 If you’re aware of these cues, you won’t lose out on steamy showers.

-If you see these six indicators, it’s time to get ahold of the pros at 301-747-3140.
+If you notice these six indicators, the time has arrived to get ahold of the pros at 301-747-3140.

-- Rust-Colored Water
+- Rusty Water